codeDude64/dotfiles/README.md

 `docker run -it  nvim-imagen /bin/zsh` \
 When you are in, you should to install node, npm and the default packages (languages servers) using `nvm install stable`

-## Install neovim packages
-I've used packer.nvim so you need to run the command `:PackerSync` inside neovim to install the packages.

 ## Acknowledgment